-Founded in 1955, the American Cooperative School (ACS) of La Paz, Bolivia, is a private, non-profit, non-denominational, coeducational international school offering an exceptional educational program for learners in grades KG3-12.
-The school year is divided into two semesters extending from August 10 to December 18, 2020 and from January 12 to June 2, 2021.
+Founded in 1955, The American Cooperative School (ACS) of La Paz, Bolivia, is a private, nonprofit, non-denominational, coeducational international school offering an exceptional educational program for learners in preschool to grade 12.
+The school year is divided into two semesters extending from August to December and from January to June.

-Organization: ACS is governed by a 10-member Board of Directors that is elected for two-year terms by the members of the ACS Association.
+Organization: ACS is governed by a ten-member board of directors that is elected for two-year terms by the members of the ACS Association.
 Membership in the ACS Association is automatically conferred on the parents or guardians of children enrolled in the school.
-ACS is officially recognized by the Bolivian Government and accredited by the US accrediting agency Cognia (AdvancED).
+ACS is officially recognized by the Bolivian Government and accredited by the U.S. accrediting agency Cognia.

 Curriculum: ACS offers a rigorous college preparatory, U.S. standards-based curriculum.
-Instruction is in English with the exception of native Spanish and Bolivian Social Studies, which are required for the Bolivian Diploma.
-Fine arts, technology, and physical education courses are offered to all children in grades K-12.
+Instruction is in English with the exception of native Spanish and Bolivian social studies, which are required for the Bolivian diploma.
+Fine arts, technology, and physical education courses are offered to all children in K-12.
 Special learning services are available for students with mild learning differences or low English proficiency.
 ACS is committed to teaching the responsible use of technology and provides a 1:1 learning environment where all elementary students are assigned an iPad and all secondary students bring their own device.
-High school students have the opportunity to take honors math, science and Advanced Placement courses.
-ACS students receive extensive college counseling and the majority of our graduates attend universities in the United States.
-In addition to our curricular activities, we also offer after-school athletics (swimming, soccer, basketball, karate, volleyball, gymnastics, and track and field), after school fine arts (piano, violin, drums, art, dance and choir) as well as club activities including National Honor Society, Destination Imagination, Operation Smile, MUN, Technology Club and Global Issues Network among others.
+High school students have the opportunity to take Advanced Placement courses in all core subjects.
+ACS students receive extensive college counseling, and the majority of our graduates attend universities in the United States.
+In addition to our curricular activities, we also offer after-school athletics (swimming, soccer, basketball, karate, volleyball, gymnastics, as well as track and field), after school fine arts (piano, violin, drums, art, dance and choir) as well as club activities including National Honor Society, Destination Imagination, Operation Smile, MUN, Technology Club and Global Issues Network among others.
 All high school students are expected to complete 20 hours of community service per year organized by partnerships ACS has with local and international non-profits.

 Facilities: The school is located in a residential neighborhood of La Paz.
-The facilities include over 50 classrooms, two computer labs, four science labs, two greenhouses, two school gardens, an auditorium, 500 seat theater, a gymnasium, a soccer field, two libraries (with the largest collection of books in English in the country), three playgrounds, an observatory, tennis courts, racquetball courts, a climbing wall, and an indoor heated swimming pool.
+The facilities include over 50 classrooms, two computer labs, four science labs, one greenhouse, two school gardens, an auditorium, 500-seat theater, a gymnasium, a soccer field, two libraries (with the largest collection of books in English in the country), three playgrounds, an observatory, tennis courts, racquetball courts, a climbing wall, and an indoor heated swimming pool.

-Finances: Approximately 94% of the school’s income is derived from regular day school tuition.
-Annual tuition rates are $3,370 for KG3; $4,110 for KG4; $15,040 for grades KG5 through 5; and $16,580 for grades 6 through 12, payable in U.S. dollars.
-There is also a one-time Capital Fee of $7,000 per student.
+Finances: Annual tuition rates are $3,370 for KG3; $4,110 for KG4; $15,040 for grades KG5 through 5; and $16,580 for grades 6 through 12, payable in U.S. dollars.
+There is also a one-time capital fee of $7,000 per student.
 Additional fees for experiential educational trips including our Classroom Without Walls program, athletic competitions, and service learning are not included in the regular tuition.